vivaria/edisonrul.ing/docs/source/cards/avatar-of-the-pot.md

-# AVATAR OF THE POT
+# Avatar Of The Pot

 > ① By sending 1 "Pot of Greed" from your hand to the Graveyard, draw 3 cards from your Deck.